xuyiyang0409/docs/Becoming_Core_Dev/Becoming_Core_Dev_v1.3.0.md

 #### 1) GitHub Repositories

 For GitHub repositories, please fork, fix, commit and send a Pull Request for the maintainers to review and merge into the main code base.
-A more detailed guideline can be found on the contribution section for the NEO core project [here](https://github.com/neo-project/neo#how-to-contribute).
+Before sending a Pull Request, please consult the [**Contribution Guideline**](https://github.com/neo-project/neo#how-to-contribute) found on the NEO core project.

 - NEO Core Project